Dynamic Release of Restricted Movement & Patterns

 Lymphatic congestion can cause pain, poor organ function and endocrine system imbalance.
 Dr. Frank Chapman postulated long ago that illness had more to do with poor diet and lymphatic congestion than structural imbalances.
 He sought to find an answer.
 Chapman’s Reflex points are nerve endings that relate to lymph around specific nerve roots and organs.
 The Reflex points serve as a roadmap for finding and relieving lymphatic congestion as related to the endocrine system and specific areas.
 They take us deep within the body and unlock congestion in a way that is efficient and effective, providing a frequently overlooked piece of the pain puzzle for bodyworkers and their clients.
 For many people, the reflexes have been a key component to lasting relief of pain, improved function and well-being.

-• Group 1---Reflexes for Upper & Lower Body, Small Groups: Sciatic Neuritis and Circulation for Lower Body, Neuritis, Neurasthenia and Circulation of Upper Body, Colon Group.
-(5 units)
+• Group 1---Reflexes for the Lower Body: Sciatic Neuritis and Circulation for Lower Body, Colon Group.
+(4 units)

 Pre-requisite: Introduction

-• Group 2--Balancing Systems: Gastro-Intestinal Group, Genito-Urinary Group, Reflexes for the Female Reproductive System and for the Male System.
+• Group 3 --Balancing Systems: Gastro-Intestinal Group, Genito-Urinary Group.
 (5 units)

-• Group 3--Clearing the Fog: Reflexes for the Head and Sinuses, Respiratory Group, Allergies Group, Infections Group, Endocrine Group.
+• Group 4--Clearing the Fog: Reflexes for the Head and Sinuses, Respiratory Group, Allergies Group, Asthma Group.
 (5 units)

-Pre-requisite: Introduction + Spine & Pelvis + Group 1, 2 or 3
+Pre-requisite: Introduction + Spine & Pelvis or permission of instructor.
+Recommended: One of the groups.

 PHASE SIX